dakshatsuraasa/dakshatsuraasa/README.md

 # 💫 About Me:
 Hi there!
-I'm a BTech student with expertise in C++, Node.js, Flutter, Firebase, and UX/UI design.
+I'm a BTech student with expertise in C++, MySQL, Flutter, Firebase, and UX/UI design.
 My passion for creating high-quality user experiences drives me to specialize in building dynamic and scalable applications.

 ## 🌐 Socials: